maartaud/frontpy/README.md

 # FrontPy

 FrontPy is a Python package designed for the detection and analysis of atmospheric fronts.
 It uses the Thermal Front Parameter (TFP) method to identify cold and warm fronts.
-The package also includes visualization capabilities, allowing users to plot the identified fronts over GOES-16 satellite imagery.
+The package also includes visualization capabilities, allowing users to plot the identified fronts over GOES-16 East satellite imagery.

 Currently, only analysis and forecast data from the GFS 0.25 Degree Global Forecast model are supported.